paulsergiupopescu-afk/CliniTrack/README.md

 ## Features I'm proud of

 ### Patient Management
-Complete CRUD operations - you can add patients, search for them by ID, update their info, and delete records.
+Complete CRUD operations - you can add patients, search for them by ID or name, update their info, and delete records.
 Also includes individual patient analytics showing appointment history, total spending, and visit statistics.

 ### Analytics
 This is the part I spent most time on.
 The system can show: